iterative/mlem.ai/content/docs/command-reference/deploy/create.md

 # deploy create

-Deploy a model to target environment.
-Can use existing deployment declaration or create a new one on-the-fly.
+Deploy a model to a target environment.
+You can use an existing deployment declaration or create a new one on-the-fly.

 ## Synopsis